-This course provides a biblical framework for approaching ethical issues in the 21st century as well as examining the truth claims of the gospel with the goal of responding to contemporary, secular questions of faith, truth, and absolutism.
+This course examines the truth claims of the gospel with the goal of responding to contemporary ethical issues and secular questions of faith, truth, and absolutism.

 T3013 Church History II - Reformation to the 21st Century

 This course covers the Reformation period through the Enlightenment to the present day with a focus on significant leaders, philosophers, theologians, and theological ideas.